reid-moffat/test-inputs/README.md

 type Subcategory = NumberSubcategory | StringSubcategory | ArraySubcategory | ObjectSubcategory | OtherSubcategory;
 ```

+*Note: For all the types above, there is also a `readonly` array export with the values you can use as a variable,
+e.g. `LevelValues` for `Level`*

 ## 💼 Real-world usage examples

 ### Testing a validation function